ABS-CBN Corporation: History

 In 1951, Lindenberg partnered with Antonio Quirino, brother of then-Philippine President Elpidio Quirino, in order to try their hand at television broadcasting.
 In 1952, BEC was renamed as Alto Broadcasting System or ABS (with Alto Sales Corporation as its corporate name).
 "Alto" was a contraction of Quirino's and his wife's first names, Tony and Aleli, and is Spanish for "tall".
 Though they had little money and resources, ABS was able to put up its TV tower by July 1953 and import some 300 television sets.
 The initial test broadcasts began in September of the same year.
 The first full-blown broadcast was on October 23, 1953, of a party in Tony Quirino's humble abode.
 The television station was known as DZAQ-TV.

-On June 16, 1955, Republic Act No. 1343 signed by President Ramon Magsaysay granted the Manila Chronicle its broadcasting franchise, leading to the formation of the Chronicle Broadcasting Network.
+On June 16, 1955, Republic Act No. 1343 signed by President Ramon Magsaysay granted the Manila Chronicle its broadcasting franchise, leading to the formation of the Chronicle Broadcasting Network (CBN).

-The Chronicle Broadcasting Network (CBN) was founded on September 24, 1956, by Eugenio Lopez Sr. and the then-Philippine Vice President Fernando Lopez.
+CBN was founded on September 24, 1956, by Eugenio Lopez Sr. and the then-Philippine Vice President Fernando Lopez.
 The network initially focused only on radio broadcasting.
 It launched its very own TV station, DZXL-TV 9, on April 19 (or July), 1958.
 On February 24, 1957, Don Eugenio acquired ABS from Quirino and Lindenberg.
 A month later, Don Eugenio also acquired Monserrat Broadcasting System.

 In 1958, the network's new headquarters at Dewey Boulevard was inaugurated, and all radio and television operations were consolidated into its two buildings – the radio stations at the Chronicle Building at Aduana Street, Intramuros, Manila and the TV operations at the brand new Dewey Boulevard building in Pasay, Rizal.

 The ABS-CBN brand was first used in 1961.
-However, it was only on February 1, 1967, that the corporate name was changed to ABS-CBN Broadcasting Corporation.
-Before it was named ABS-CBN Broadcasting Corporation, the corporate name was Bolinao Electronics Corporation (BEC).
+However, it was only two years later on 1963, that the company name was changed to ABS-CBN Broadcasting Corporation (or shortened to ABS-CBN Broadcasting).
+Before it was named ABS-CBN Broadcasting Corporation, the company name was Bolinao Electronics Corporation (BEC).

+The company suffered its setback with the declaration of martial law by president then dictator Ferdinand Marcos.
+On September 23, 1972, two days after the signing of Proclamation No. 1081, ABS-CBN and its affiliate stations were seized.
+Almost 10,000 employees lost their jobs as a result of the takeover and shutdown of ABS-CBN.

+ABS-CBN president Geny López was arrested in November 1972, imprisoned and held without trial for five years until he and his cellmate Sergio Osmeña III launched a daring jailbreak on October 1, 1977.
+They fled into exile in the United States together with their families.

+ABS-CBN general manager Jake Almeda Lopez was also jailed for a year for his protest activities.
+After his daring and successful escape from Fort Bonifacio, he joined López in exile in the United States and kept himself busy protesting the Marcos Sr. dictatorship from abroad.
+He was a key figure in the protest over the Bataan Nuclear Power Plant.